BantamJoe/Simple-Self-Driving-Character/README.md

 ![alt text](https://github.com/meiirbergali24/Simple-Self-Driving-Character/blob/master/Images/DataCollectingPlaying.png "Data collecting playing screen")

 The data collected by simulating ["lidar"](https://en.wikipedia.org/wiki/Lidar).
 Simulation provides by ray casting as on [Udacity self driving car simulator](https://github.com/udacity/self-driving-car-sim).
 It has vertical slice consist of 64 rays.
 Rays start at +12.7 degrees from the horizon, to -37.3 degrees (picture A).
 It has 180 degree view range by horizontal, from left to right (picture B).
-So we get by one slice for each of 180 degree.
-So we get pictures with a resolution of 180х64 pixels, with green channel only (picture C).
+Also we have by one slice for each of 180 degree.
+So we get pictures with a resolution of 180х64 pixels, and green channel only (picture C).
 Each pixel displays the distance from the character to the object.
 The maximal distance is 120.

 ##### *Picture A*
 ![alt text](https://github.com/meiirbergali24/Simple-Self-Driving-Character/blob/master/Images/Slice.png "Slice")